 The following steps for completing a thesis as part of a master’s degree are the responsibility of each degree candidate selecting Option I:

 - Secure the approval of the supervising professor, who is also Chair of the Thesis Committee.
-The Thesis Committee consists of the Thesis Chair and two additional members of the Graduate Faculty appointed by the College Dean.
+Upon recommendation of the Graduate Program Committee and the academic College, the Graduate School appoints the Thesis Committee.
+The Thesis Committee consists of the Thesis Chair and two additional members of the Graduate Faculty.
+The chair of the Thesis Committee must be a member of the Graduate Faculty for that graduate program.
+A majority of the thesis committee must consist of graduate faculty or adjoint faculty in the student's program.
+Changes to the Thesis Committee require documentation to be signed by the Department Chair, the Associate Dean of the College, and the Dean of the Graduate School and must be received by the Graduate School.
 The student is expected to work closely with the Thesis Chair in selecting the thesis topic and in completing other details of their study.

 - Submit a preliminary draft for approval by the Thesis Chair no later than 45 calendar days before final examinations of the semester in which the degree is to be awarded.
 The first draft should demonstrate the student’s understanding of the preparation guidelines and the University's required formatting; it is understood the text is still being modified.